The most successful marketers have one thing in common.

 2. Artificial intelligence (AI)

 AI tools are used to analyze consumer behavior (one of AI’s numerous applications).

 Once the behavior is analyzed, these robots can make decisions according to how they are programmed.

-AI robots can start to take over some basic human roles, which will allow your team to spend more time on assignments that require actual human insight.
+AI robots can start taking over some basic human roles, allowing your team to spend more time on assignments requiring human insight.

 An example of AI you may be familiar with is a chatbot.

-I’m sure you’ve been on a website where a “customer service representative” popped up to start an instant message conversation with you.
+We’re sure you’ve been on a website where a customer service representative popped up to start an instant message conversation with you.

-Now is the perfect time for you to educate yourself on the use of AI to improve different areas of your business.
+Now is the perfect time for you to educate yourself on using AI to improve different areas of your business.

 It will give you an edge over your competitors who aren’t prepared.

-These are people on social media who have relationships with companies and get paid to promote products on their personal profiles.
+These people on social media have relationships with companies and get paid to promote products on their personal profiles.